 A measured approach to taxation

-The new AIMI tax abolishes the 0.8 % stamp duty on acquisition introduced two years ago for residential properties with a tax value in excess of 1 million euros.
+The new AIMI tax abolishes the 0.8 % stamp duty on acquisition introduced two years ago for residential property with a tax value in excess of 1 million euros.
 The AIMI rate of 0.3 %, much lower than stamp duty, reduces the tax investors have to pay at the time of purchase.

 The AIMI, on the other hand, is annual.
 This measure underscores Mr. Costa's long-term vision of creating an environment conducive to recurring revenues, as opposed to an up-front tax bludgeoning that would scare off investors and locals alike.